-Ever heard about the Linux distribution CBL-Mariner ?
+Ever heard about the Linux distribution CBL-Mariner ?- 3 minutes reading time

 A few days ago, I was on a business trip at Microsoft France HQ in Paris, to take part at some meetings organized between them and one of my clients regarding the various technologies they use from the publisher.
 During a session with the PM of Azure App Service/Functions, I’ve learned about something.